l-dav/Acronymify/README.md

 ![Main page](images/main_popup.PNG "Main page")

-Begin by selecting an online dataset to retrieve or by adding custom entries in the configuration section.
-Once you have clicked the "Update" button, you will be able to fully utilize Acronymify
+To start, select an online dataset to retrieve or add custom entries in the configuration section.
+Once you have clicked the "Update" button, you will be able to fully use Acronymify.

-Click on a word, and open the extension (either by the shortcut or by clicking the extension logo).
-If its definition is known, it will be shown.
+Next, click on a word, and activate the extension by using the shortcut or clicking the extension logo.
+If the word's definition is known, it will be displayed.

-You can also click the "Open DB" button to visualize all the words recognize by the extension.
+Additionally, you can click the "Open DB" button to view all the words recognized by the extension.

 ## Documentation

-Acronymify is a Firefox Extension.
+Acronymify is a Firefox extension.

 ### Overview